gfrung4/EmbeddedLinux/hw03/ReadMe.md

 ==========
 Comments from Prof. Mark A. Yoder

-I get a 404 error on the screenshot.
+I get a 404 error on the screenshot. (resolved)
 Nice documentation and great work on all the parts.
 So far you are the only one to get the TMP006 working and demoed.